coins/bitcoin-scripts/op_rotate.md

 # to deal with the negative zero 00000080
 # We cannot compute negative zero with arithmetic opcodes
 # To work around Bitcoin's quirky arithmetic
-# we simply return a constant in this case
+# we simply return a constant in these cases.
 #

 # Check if this is the number that maps to negative zero when shifted 3 bits to the right